Bret Cogan, Pastor

 Becky Dawson, Administrative Assistant

-As the secretary of the church, I do a number of things from 9am to 12 noon, Monday through Friday.
-I help with administrative tasks for the pastor, prepare the weekly bulletin and monthly newsletter, keep the church calendar up to date, order books and supplies for the church and make copies of agendas, reports, Sunday School materials, posters of events, and such.
+As the secretary of the church, I do a number of things from 9am to 1pm, Monday through Thursday.
+(The church office is closed on Fridays.)
+I help with administrative tasks for the pastor, prepare the weekly bulletin, keep the church calendar up to date, order books and supplies for the church and make copies of agendas, reports, Sunday School materials, posters of events, and such.
 Also, I answer the phones, and greet visitors who stop by to, among other things, check the fire-extinguishers, defend us against pests, deliver packages to the church, check the boiler room, do fire-safety inspections, etc. After retiring from 33 years of teaching, I decided to make church-work my second career.
 God led me to Wesley Memorial when the Staff-Parish committee was looking for new secretary.
-And I have been blessed by the staff and the members of the congregation for 8 years, now. pleasure to be around and to work with.
+And I have been blessed to work with the staff and the members of the congregation for 10 years, now.
+It is a pleasure to be around and to work with the folks here.
 If you are looking for a church home, I hope you will check out Wesley Memorial UMC.
 I’m sure you will find a place where you can learn and grow, as well as help and serve others in the name of Jesus.
 Blessings!

 Richard Smith, Youth Leader